Book an appointment

 Otosclerosis: this bone disease in the middle and inner ear often results in hearing loss and may also cause tinnitus.
 Treatment, including surgery, may be necessary to restore normal hearing.

-Pulsatile tinnitus: pulsatile tinnitus is characterised by noise pulsating to the heartbeat rhythm.
+Pulsatile tinnitus: this is characterised by noise pulsating to the heartbeat rhythm.
 High blood pressure is a common cause.

 Medication side effects: some antibiotics, cancer drugs, and anti-malaria medications can cause tinnitus as a side effect.
 Consult your healthcare provider if you experience this and consider alternative medications.